Conflexed/Flex-Optimizer-/README.md

 # Flex-Optimizer-
-An all in one regedit script to optimize Windows for Gaming 💻⚡️
+An all in one script to optimize Windows for Gaming 💻⚡️

 Targets - 🎯
 •Reduced Latency